HarwinBorger/ITCSS/readme.md

 6. **Components** – specific UI components.
 This is where majority of our work takes place and our UI components are often composed of Objects and Components. **BEM** is a good methology to use here.

 7. **Utilities** – utilities and helper classes with ability to override anything which goes before in the triangle, eg. hide helper class.
-This should be the only place were `!important` is used
+The utilities folder should be the only folder were `!important` may be used.

 ## External resources